 Voice search is finally coming of age.
 With digital assistants like Siri, Cortana, Google Home and Alexa getting better by the day, more and more people are using their voice to get information and automate daily tasks.
+It’s no surprise that ASO is effected from voice search as well.

 Last year, Google reported that 20% of all mobile searches on their platforms, were voice searches.
 This report says that voice searches last year doubled, from the year before.
 In another study, Siri was the primary search engine for 13% of iPhone users.